dnacombo/app-maxfilter/README.md

 1. git clone this repo
 2. Inside the cloned directory, create `config.json` with the same keys as in `config.json.example` but with paths to your input files and values of the input parameters.
+For instance:

 ```json
 {